SubalakshmiShanthosi/WebApplicationDev/README.md

 1. Custom Validation of Form.
 2. Form with a nice UI for pick list a option from limited dropdown fields.
 3. Django tests to validate all cases (functional and non functional).
+4. User management - admin page of django for user addition and deletion.